SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Capture Lists
 +++++++++++++

-By default, a closure expression captures values from its surrounding scope with strong references to those values.
+By default, a closure expression captures constants and variables from its surrounding scope with strong references to those values.
 You can use a :newTerm:`capture list` to explicitly control how values are captured in a closure.